list-family/ansq/README.md

 ## More examples

-### One connection for subscribe and publish messages
+### One connection for subscribing and publishing messages

 ```python
 import asyncio